MjDAnalyst/MjDAnalyst.github.io/README.md

 Objective:Predict loan default risk using machine learning techniques.
 Tools Used: Python, Pandas, Scikit-learn,Matplotlib, Seaborn

-Key Insights:
-Customers with lower income showed higher default rates.
-Cluster 1 had the best repayment behavior.
-Education and employment influenced loan performance

-Business Recommendation
-Banks can use the model to improve loan approval decisions and reduce risk exposure.A brief description of your project, the tools used, and the key insights derived.

 ### Project Title Two
 Heart disease Prediction using machine learning